 What are the chances of being in an accident involving an Uber driver?
 Pretty high it seems.

-Since driving for Uber is often a side-gig, an activity undertaken to earn extra cash, drivers coming on duty after a day in a factory, retail shop, fast food restaurant, office, may suffer from extreme fatigue.
+Since driving for Uber is often a side gig, an activity undertaken to earn extra cash, drivers coming on duty after a day in a factory, retail shop, fast food restaurant, or office may suffer from extreme fatigue.

 The combination of fatigue and the requirements of interacting with an app that creates driver distraction creates situations conducive to accidents.
 It’s no wonder traffic deaths seem to have increased since Uber was launched.